faizanH/Software-Dependency-Tree-Visualizer/README.md

 ## Contributing

-We welcome contributions to improve the **Dependency Tree Visualizer**.
+I welcome contributions to improve the **Dependency Tree Visualizer**.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.